Your degree in Speech Sciences

 Career opportunities vary widely across a range of fields including audiology, speech-language pathology, occupational therapy, physiotherapy, public health, computational linguistics, communications, education, and others.

 There are many career paths that can combine your academics, skills, and experience with your different interests.
 Read through the job titles below for ideas.

+Visit the Job Bank Canada website to research basic requirements and responsibilities of jobs in your field.
 Some career options may require further education or training.

-Visit the National Occupational Classification website to research basic requirements and responsibilities of jobs in your field.

-• Art/Music therapist
+• Art or Music therapist

 • Artificial intelligence designer